 As mentioned in our Ultimate Guide to SBA Loans, there are two primary types of SBA loans: 7A loans and CDC / 504 Loans.
 SBA 7A loans can be used for a variety of purposes, while CDC / 504 loans are specifically for the purchase of real estate.

 Before reading further, make sure you are qualified.
-Though there are exceptions, and startups are sometimes eligible, there are four general requirements for getting an SBA loan:
+Though there are exceptions, and startups are sometimes eligible, there are five general requirements for getting an SBA loan:

 - In business at least 2 years